johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 Use the coverage report to identify the code that will require additional tests in Task 2.

 #### **4. Create a Setup Contribution**
-Create a uniquely named branch and commit your initial setup using the collaborative workflow from the Git and GitHub Lab.
+One designated team member completes this setup task, creating a uniquely named branch and committing the initial setup using the collaborative workflow from the Git and GitHub Lab.

-For this setup task, submit **one setup PR per team** to the **team repository** and link it to an issue.
-The setup PR should demonstrate that the environment is working before any student begins the test-coverage contribution.
+The designated student submits the **Test Coverage setup PR** to the **team repository** and links it to an issue.
+This setup PR must demonstrate that the environment is working before any student begins their individual test-coverage contribution (see Contribution model).

 #### **5. Include in Your Lab Report**
 As the first task in your final lab report, include:

 - A screenshot showing the `test_coverage_lab` folder and a successful `pytest` run.
-- A link to the team setup PR.
+- A link to the team's Test Coverage setup PR.
 - A link to the issue associated with the setup.
 - Evidence that the initial tests and coverage report were generated successfully.